QuantEcon/lecture-source-jl/rst_files/general_packages.rst

     plot(xf, interp.(xf), label = "linear")
     scatter!(x, y, label = "sampled data", markersize = 4, size = (800, 400))

-At this point, ``Interpolations.jl`` does not have support for cubic splines with irregular grids, but there are plenty of other packages that do (e.g. `Dierckx.jl <https://github.com/kbarbary/Dierckx.jl>`_ )
+At this point, ``Interpolations.jl`` does not have support for cubic splines with irregular grids, but there are plenty of other packages that do (e.g. `Dierckx.jl <https://github.com/kbarbary/Dierckx.jl>`_  and `GridInterpolations.jl <https://github.com/sisl/GridInterpolations.jl>`_)

 Multivariate Interpolation
 --------------------------------